trek-view/basecamp/_posts/2020-01-17-what-direction-are-you-facing.md

 [Take Bellingcat](https://www.bellingcat.com/category/resources/case-studies/).
 Their crowdsourced work often involves taking a photograph and determining the location, heading, and even time (using shadows) it was taken to aid their investigations ([like the downing of MH17](https://www.bellingcat.com/news/uk-and-europe/2017/07/17/mh17-open-source-investigation-three-years-later/)).

-Because the Trek Pack camera (GoPro Fusion) does not support heading or pitch when shooting timelapse tours, we needed to manually calculate this information when building the Explorer Desktop Uploader.
+Because the Trek Pack camera (GoPro Fusion) does not support heading or pitch when shooting timelapse tours, we needed to manually calculate this information when building Tourer.

 Now you might be wondering why pitch or heading is important. _"Surely a user can define where they want to be looking using a 360-degree photo viewer?"_, you might be asking.
 This is true.
 Though when trying to link 360-degree photos in a tour (e.g what direction is the next photo?), this information is vital.